aaronm7n/Messenger_App/README.md

 ## Overview

-We are at the end of our first sprint, adding many new features to our app!
-We made it so that we have users who can register for an account, login to their profile to access their own protected page, and edit their profile!
-Our main focus for this sprint was setting up our user database and giving user's some options for their profile.
-Users will be able to change their password and delete their account if they want to.
-In addition to this we made it so passwords were salted and hashed instead of stored plainly in our database.
-Also we worked on our route structure, making it much more clean and easy to tell which routes lead where.
-We also wanted to begin to think of design ideas for the future of our webapp!
-We agreed upon a color palate that we plan on implementing into all future pages via css routes.
+We are at the end of our second sprint, we have added many new features to our app!
+We made it so that we unregistered users have access to an annonymous chat.
+As for our registered users they can create private chat rooms, give users access to these rooms, join the privat rooms, and join a general chat for registered users only.
+Our best feature by far this sprint is the ability to retore the 50 most recent messages for each chat room.
+Our main focus for this sprint was making chat rooms that allowed only certain users.
+This allowed us to have the option to do both private messaging and group messages at the same time.
+In addition we have started to implement design changes to make our website more appealing to the average user.
+Throughout this sprint we gained a much better understanding of socket.io and the client server relationship.

 ## System Analysis